Disturbing Behavior: Plot

 One day, Rachel is cornered in the school boiler room by Chug, when a device that is used to repel rats by emitting a soft, high-pitched whine goes off, sending Chug into a frenzy.
 Rachel escapes as Chug finds the device and destroys it.
 The incident is witnessed by Mr. Newberry, a janitor who has befriended Steve.

 Steve and Rachel venture to a nearby mental hospital in search of answers.
-They learn Gavin was right: Caldicott is implanting brain microchips on teenagers with the approval of their parents, who want to reprogram their kids from juvenile delinquents into well-behaved model citizens.
-However, Caldicott could not turn off the kids’ hormones, resulting in violent fits whenever the subjects’ sexual urges act up.
+They learn Gavin was right: Caldicott is implanting brain microchips on teenagers with the approval of their parents, who want to reprogram their children from juvenile delinquents into well-behaved model citizens.
+However, Caldicott could not turn off the teenagers' hormones, resulting in violent fits whenever the subjects' sexual urges act up.
 Steve and Rachel return home to get Lindsay but are ambushed by Caldicott and Steve's parents, who reveal their intention to sign Steve up for the program.

 Steve and Rachel are incapacitated and wake up at the programming place.
 Before he can be reprogrammed, Steve gets hold of a scalpel and injures a technician, escaping with Rachel.
 On their way out, they encounter Chug, but Rachel strikes and kills him with a pipe.
 U.V. and Lindsay arrive in a truck and the group rushes to catch an outgoing ferry but run into a roadblock where Caldicott and the Blue Ribbons are assembled.
-Newberry drives up in his car and activates the multiple rat-catching devices strapped to his vehicle, scrambling the mind control tech inside the Blue Ribbons’ heads and sending them chasing after him.
+Newberry drives up in his car and activates the multiple rat-catching devices strapped to his vehicle, scrambling the mind control tech inside the Blue Ribbons' heads and sending them chasing after him.

-While U.V., Lindsay, and Rachel head for the ferry, Newberry, fatally wounded by a gunshot from Caldicott, drives his car off a cliff and takes most of the Ribbons down with him.
+While U.V., Lindsay, and Rachel head for the ferry, Newberry, gravely wounded by a gunshot from Caldicott, drives his car off a cliff and takes most of the Ribbons down with him.
 Steve and Caldicott engage in a struggle, ending with the doctor being pushed off a cliff.
-After defeating Caldicott, Steve rejoins his friends, and the four teens leave Cradle Bay to begin a new life.
+After defeating Caldicott, Steve rejoins his friends, and the four teenagers leave Cradle Bay to begin a new life.

-In a final scene, a class at an unnamed high school is acting rowdily and playing loud music when a principal walks in to introduce a new student teacher.
-The teacher reveals himself as a survived Gavin, still programmed with the Blue Ribbon technology.
+A class at an unnamed high school is acting rowdily and playing loud music when the principal walks in to introduce a new student teacher.
+The teacher reveals himself as a still-alive Gavin, still programmed with the Blue Ribbon technology.

 Production

-Disturbing Behavior was an international co-production between Australia, the United States and Canada.
-Scott Rosenberg's script for Disturbing Behavior was acquired by MGM in August 1997, with Beacon Pictures signing on to produce.
+Disturbing Behavior was an international co-production between the United States and Australia.
+Scott Rosenberg's script for Disturbing Behavior was acquired by MGM in August 1997, with Beacon Communications signing on to produce.
 James Marsden was cast in December of that year.
+On January 19, 1998, Village Roadshow Pictures acquired international distribution rights to the film, later selling it to Columbia TriStar Film Distributors International for the rest of the world except Germany.

 Though the film is set in Washington state, principal photography occurred from January 1998 to late March in the Vancouver area.